 When done correctly, real estate investment is one of the most rewarding ways in which you can invest your money.
 Buying your first property might seem intimidating, but if you follow the below advice, you should be able to find, purchase and create an investment that provides additional income for you and your family.
-In our latest post, we offer 5 steps or tips to buying your first investment property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area or the surrounding areas!
+In our latest post, we offer 5 steps or tips to buying your first investment property in North Carolina & New Jersey or the surrounding areas!

 A quote attributed to Andrew Carnegie states that “90% of all millionaires become so through owning real estate.”
 While things might have changed a bit since the 1830’s when Mr. Carnegie stated it, the same philosophy still applies today.
 Basically, owning investment property is a great way to make money.
 However, you must make smart decisions about where to put your money.

 You shouldn’t ever dive right in and purchase the first property you see.
 Look at many properties and really get an idea of what’s out there for you.
 Learn as much as possible about the local market, real estate trends, and what is going on with other properties in the area.
 The more you can learn, the better off you will be when buying your first investment property.

 It isn’t just about the property you are buying, it’s about where you’re buying it.
 The same house will fetch different rents depending on where it’s located.
 Really get to know the area you want to invest in.
 It isn’t only about if you like it or want to live there, but more about what the numbers are showing.
 How fast is the area growing?
 Are rents rising faster than in other parts of the state?
 Spend time learning about the market, local trends and what other investors are doing locally.
 You can never know “too much,” so spend as much time as possible learning about what is going on around you.
 Look at as many properties as possible so you can find the best property for your needs.